cjcollins-com-au/RiskWithOWASP/README.md

 * I've changed the formula for business impact so that a financial rating of 9 (bankruptcy) will always take precedence.
 * You could exclude certain values, add others, change descriptions to suit your organisation.

 An advantage to this approach is that it helps take some of the guesswork and perhaps some bias out of the process.
+Results may be more consistent if repeated.

 For example, an asset owner might regard impact on their own assets as '9' (and perhaps other asset owners disagree) but with the OWASP approach everything is worked through with respect to the organisation.
-This helps remove that bias and helps everyone understand where the assets site
+This helps remove that bias and helps everyone understand where the assets site.

 ## Instructions
 *See 'Instructions' worksheet in the workbook for up to date information*